-Yet the Anglican Church remained essentially an institution of the elitist establishment until 1841, when Deacon Edward Jordan Rogers, of the Society for the Propagation of the Gospel (SPG), was placed in charge of Grant’s Town and began holding services at the old African schoolhouse at what is now Market and Cockburn Streets, a mere seven years after the Emancipation Act of 1834.
+Yet, the Anglican Church remained essentially an institution of the elitist establishment until 1841, when then Deacon Edward Jordan Rogers, of the Society for the Propagation of the Gospel (SPG), was placed in charge of Grant’s Town and began holding services at the old African schoolhouse at what is now Market and Cockburn Streets, a mere seven years after the Emancipation Act of 1834.
 It was this singular move that represented the church’s pastoral and evangelical response to the “New Bahamas” created by this Act.

 Deacon Rogers, who served a year in the Out Islands, was later instructed to take his St. Agnes congregation to Christ Church when he had to return to England to be priested.
 He came back to The Bahamas and continued his ministry with the flock at the old African schoolroom.
-In 1845, Bishop Spencer of Jamaica, who had responsibility for The Bahamas, arrived in Nassau and dedicated the schoolroom as a church.
+In 1845, Bishop Spencer of Jamaica, who had responsibility for The Bahamas, arrived in Nassau and dedicated the schoolroom as a Church.

-Rev’d Woodcock fell ill and died in November of 1851, and was succeeded as rector of St. Agnes by Deacon Robert Swann, an English teacher who had been recruited in 1850 to serve in the growing Grant’s Town school system.
-As a young man he came to The Bahamas as a Missionary.
+Rev’d.
+Cannon Woodcock fell ill and died in November of 1851 in Governor’s Harbour Eleuthera and his remains were interred in the church and now lie in what is now the Church’s chancel.
+Woodcock was succeeded by Deacon Robert Swann, an English teacher who had been recruited in 1850 to serve in the growing Grant’s Town school system.
+As a young man, Swann came to The Bahamas as a Missionary.
 He later became a priest.